Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Newcomer to the awards Outdoor Revolution also achieved a very respectable 93% to be Highly Commended.

 Our two winners target different sectors of the market: Zempire appears in our Premium Tents Awards listings while Hi Gear has done well in the Budget Tent and Poled Tent Awards.
-Hi Gear was originally the house brand for the GO Outdoors chain of camping retail outlets, but since GO Outdoors was integrated into JD Sports these tents are now available in other JD Sports outlets such as Millets.
+Hi Gear was originally the house brand for the Go Outdoors chain of camping retail outlets, but since Go Outdoors was integrated into JD Sports these tents are now available in other JD Sports outlets such as Millets.

 2020 Tent Owner Satisfaction Awards update